Tag Archive for: Paul Aspelin REALTOR®

 © 2025 Paul Aspelin, REALTOR® MovetoGrandJunction.com Copyright protected.
 All rights reserved.

-Moving preparation boxes and items in the back of the carMapping out your moving preparation can be daunting, we get it.
+Getting started with your Moving Preparation in order to relocate to Grand Junction can be daunting, we get it.
 Paul has been a REALTOR® since 2001 and I worked with him at our Minnesota Brokerage for twenty years, so we understand the process of moving from a buyer and seller’s perspective.
 If you are considering moving to Grand Junction, we know that simply the thought of moving might make you hesitate.
 We moved from our home of 26 years.
 We know how “things” can accumulate.

-To make it easier for you, I wanted to provide some of the moving preparation we went through that you may find useful.
+To make it easier for you, I wanted to provide some of the Moving Preparation we went through that you may find useful.
 There is no right or wrong way to do this.
-We did this work over two years, shifting our focus along the way.
+Our preparation took over two years, shifting our focus along the way.
 We took breaks and we asked for help when we needed it.
 Moving is a big deal, we know.

 Decluttering your home

 The first step we took was to simply start decluttering our home.
 We were extremely motivated after watching the 2020 documentary called The Minimalists: Less is Now.
 Here’s a 2-minute trailer for the documentary on Netflix.
-We were ready to pass on to others what we weren’t finding value in anymore.
+That really got us motivated to pass on to others what we weren’t finding value in anymore.
 We were ready to be less attached to things and spend more time on activities and traveling to new places.

-We started with just one room, our owner’s suite bathroom.
-We removed everything, did a deep clean, painted, and then put back only what we were currently using.
-We threw away, donated or sold the rest.
+Starting with just one room, our owner’s suite bathroom, we removed everything, did a deep clean, painted, and then put back only what we were currently using.
+Everything else got donated or sold.
 After completing that one small space, it gave us encouragement to repeat the process in each room.
 This process can be started immediately and will last until the day you pack the last box.

 moving preparation decluttering surfaces, closets and cabinets.
 Photo of empty counters in kitchen.